WolffunService/thetan-world-sdk-docs/README.md

 **Declaration**
 ``public void UnlockButtonMain()``

-**Description:** Unlock Interaction for UI Thetan World.
+**Description:** **This function is only needed when you enable LockButtonMainAfterGrinding in SDKOption**.
+Unlock Interaction for UI Thetan World. .
 You may call this right after [StopGrindingHeroItem](#stopgrindingheroitem) or anytime that suit your game flow but it must be called after `StopGrindingHeroItem`.
 Otherwise, user cannot interact with UI Thetan World.

 ---